Fazal Karim Miah: Early life and background

-Miah was born on 2 August 1951 to Piaruddin Miah and his wife, who belonged to a Sunni Muslim family.
-He worked at a government-funded school before entering politics at an old age.
+Miah was born on 2 August 1951 to Piaruddin Miah and his wife, who belonged to a Bengali Sunni Muslim family.
+He completed his education at the Dhalpai Junior High School in Cooch Behar.

 Political career

+Miah worked at a government-funded school before entering politics at an old age.
 Miah competed and won in the 2016 West Bengal elections where he represented the All India Trinamool Congress in the Tufanganj constituency.